oracle-livelabs/database/oci-adb-iam/introduction/introduction.md

 ### Why use Identity and Access Management with Autonomous Database

 Managing users on a database-by-database basis is cumbersome, especially when working with a large number of databases.
 It can lead to mistakes where database user accounts exist long after the user has left the organization.
+Additionally, users within organizations change teams or are promoted but often never have their privileges from their previous role revoked.
+This causes them to end up overprivileged for their current responsibilities.
 Integrating database users with Oracle Identity and Access Management (IAM) is a quick and easy way to simplify user management across multiple ADBs and improve security.

 Estimated Workshop Time: -- 1 hour -- 0 min